Analytical formula for the roots of the general complex cubic polynomial: Application on the cubic polynomial

-Now, we aim to calculate analytically the roots of $\eqpoly$ by applying the results of section \ref{sec-1}.
-So, we introduce the following definitions which will be useful to find the expressions for the roots of $\eqpoly$: \begin{defi} We associate to $\eqpoly$ the following quantities in terms of its coefficients:
+We aim to calculate analytically the roots of $\eqpoly$ by applying the results of section \ref{sec-1}.
+So, we introduce the following definitions which will be useful to find the expressions for the roots of $\eqpoly$: \begin{defi} We associate to $\eqpoly$ the following expressions in terms of its coefficients:

 and